wizzdi/flexicore-boot/README.md

 Simply annotate your application class or your configuration class with

     @EnableFlexiCorePlugins
-FlexiCore will automatically load jars and create beans for them , there are more flexicore boot modules that automatically register you plugins in spring specifically provided services such as controllers and JAX-RS.
+FlexiCore will automatically load jars and create beans for them.
+FlexiCore Boot Plugins allow composing a full spring boot application from plugins by using additional FlexiCore Boot modules such as [flexicore-boot-starter-web](https://github.com/wizzdi/flexicore-boot-starter-web)[,flexicore-boot-starter-actuator](https://github.com/wizzdi/flexicore-boot-starter-actuator),[resteasy-flexicore-boot-starter](https://github.com/wizzdi/resteasy-flexicore-boot-starter) and more.
 ## Creating Plugins
 creating plugins is as simple as creating regular spring beans the only difference is that the bean should be annotated with `@Extension` and implement the empty interface `Plugin` . the jar containing the class should be packaged using pf4j plugin instructions so it contains a MANIFEST.MF describing it, more on that [here.](https://pf4j.org/doc/packaging.html)